barryclark/jekyll-now/_posts/2020-04-01-my-grandfather-has-passed-away-due-to-covid-19.md

 ---
 layout: post
-title: "My grandfather has passed away due to COVID-19"
+title: "My grandfather has passed away due to COVID-19 Updated: My Uncle has also passed."
 description: "My grandfather passes away due to COVID-19, and taking bereavement leave"
 location: London UK
 image: https://nickandcheryl2018.files.wordpress.com/2019/04/sun-3-speeches-54-of-133.jpg?w=1750&h=
 tags:
   - "2020"
 ---

+*Updated 6 April: My Uncle has also passed away.
+See below for more.*

 My grandfather, Jack Pang, has passed away due to COVID-19.
 My family are devastated and I will be off work for a few days.